crcn/tandem-old/README.md

 </component>
 ```

+You can import the `people-list.pc` file like so:
-Compiled paperclip files export a special hydration function for each component, along with other typed information (only supporting TypeScript for now).
-The `people-list` component above for example emits a `hydratePeopleList` function, and `PeopleListProps` props interface (assuming you're using `paperclip-react-transpiler`) that you can use to inject behavior.
+Compiled Paperclip files export a special hydration function for each component.

 ```typescript
 import { hydratePeopleList, PeopleListProps } from "./people-list.pc";